FabianLiske/fabianliske.github.io/index.md

 While SL holds great promise for privacy-preserving, decentralized AI in healthcare, several technical and practical challenges remain before its widespread clinical deployment.

 ### Infrastructure and Implementation Complexity

-Establishing a functional SL network requires substantial coordination across institutions.
-Nodes must maintain synchronized hardware capabilities and networking infrastructure to support training and communication, including integration of blockchain-based parameter exchange.
-Embedding SL nodes into existing clinical systems across international healthcare providers is a significant logistical undertaking that has not yet been widely tested outside of controlled research settings.
+Establishing a functional Swarm Learning network requires substantial coordination across institutions.
+Nodes must maintain similar hardware capabilities and networking infrastructure to support training and communication, including integration of blockchain-based parameter exchange.
+Embedding Swarm Learning nodes into existing clinical systems across international healthcare providers is a significant logistical undertaking that has not yet been widely tested outside of controlled research settings.
+Continuously sinking costs of compute, especially for AI with neural accelerators becoming more widespread, allows for the development of pre-configured nodes at a procepoint that could be attractive for medical institutions.
+Unfortunately we were unable to find any examples for "Swarm Learning nodes as an appliance", presumably due to the lack of standardization.

+### Lack of Standardization and Validation

+Swarm Learning has been successfully demonstrated in use cases such as colorectal cancer histopathology, leukemia classification, and COVID-19 transcriptomics, but broader validation across clinical settings and data types is still lacking.
+Especially in critical applications, robust external validation and clinical benchmarking are essential before deployment.
+[Hewlett Packard's Swarm Learning Library](https://github.com/HewlettPackard/swarm-learning) was a promising start but was turned into a community maintained project.

 ### Model Performance and Scaling

-SL models often perform comparably to centrally trained models, but achieving optimal performance still depends on training data size and distribution.
-When cohorts are small, model performance may degrade unless strategies like weighted SL are applied.
-Moreover, performance parity with centralized models is harder to maintain in scenarios involving heterogeneous data sources or imaging modalities.
+Swarm Learning models often perform comparably to centrally trained models, but achieving optimal performance still depends on training data size and distribution.
+When cohorts are small, model performance may degrade unless strategies like weighted Swarm Learning are applied.
+Performance parity with centralized models is also harder to maintain in scenarios involving heterogeneous data sources or imaging modalities.

 ### Governance and Fair Collaboration

-Although SL removes the need for a central coordinator, it introduces new governance questions: How are model contributions quantified and rewarded?
+Although Swarm Learning removes the need for a central coordinator, it introduces new governance questions: How are model contributions quantified and rewarded?
 How are model weights balanced among datasets of varying quality or size?
-Fairness mechanisms such as weighting by cohort size exist, but broader governance frameworks remain underdeveloped.
+Fairness mechanisms such as weighting by dataset size exist, but broader governance frameworks remain underexplored and underdeveloped.

 ### Privacy and Security Risks

-Despite keeping data local, SL may still be vulnerable to model inversion or membership inference attacks through shared parameters.
-While SL improves over federated learning by reducing single-point-of-failure risk, full protection against adversarial behavior may require integrating differential privacy and further cryptographic safeguards, which were not part of current implementations.
+Despite keeping data local, Swar Learning may still be vulnerable to model inversion or membership inference attacks through shared parameters.
+While Swarm Learning improves over federated learning by reducing single-point-of-failure risk, full protection against adversarial behavior may require integrating differential privacy and further cryptographic safeguards, which are not part of current implementations.
+The blockchain hosting the smart contract is another theoretical vector for an attack, but with increasing size of the blockchain network these attacks become increasingly more expensive and less likely.

 ### Regulatory and Ethical Considerations

-Cross-border collaboration on medical data - even without sharing raw data - must align with diverse legal frameworks such as GDPR, HIPAA, and institutional review policies.
-SL’s design is compatible with many regulations in theory, but legal interpretations may vary and affect adoption in practice.
+Cross-border collaboration on medical data, even without sharing raw data, must align with diverse legal frameworks such as GDPR, HIPAA, and institutional review policies.
+Swarm Learnings's design is compatible with many regulations in theory, but legal interpretations may vary and affect adoption in practice.

-### Lack of Standardization and Validation
-SL has been successfully demonstrated in use cases such as colorectal cancer histopathology, leukemia classification, and COVID-19 transcriptomics, but broader validation across clinical settings and data types is still lacking.
-Especially in critical applications, robust external validation and clinical benchmarking are essential before deployment.

 ---